xtreme3d/editor/plugins/README.md

 Useful methods:
 - `app.registerAction(eventName, func)` - register action for an event
-- `app.registerExporter(formatDescription, fileMask, func)` - register exporter for a given format
+- `app.registerExporter(description, extension, func)` - register exporter for a given format
-- `app.registerImporter(formatDescription, fileMask, func)` - register importer for a given format
+- `app.registerImporter(description, extension, func)` - register importer for a given format
 - `app.logMessage(msg)` - print a message to `editor.log`
 - `app.logWarning(msg)` - print a warning message to `editor.log`
 - `app.logError(msg)` - print an error message to `editor.log`, then exit